 Founded in London by James Burrough, it has a long history.
 Its name comes from the Yeoman Warders, the ceremonial guards of the Tower of London, reflecting its London heritage.

-Gin is added to classic cocktails like gin and tonic, martini, and negroni.
+Gin is used in classic cocktails like the gin and tonic, martini, and Negroni.
 Its versatility makes it popular with bartenders and gin lovers.
 The brand’s commitment to quality and tradition has earned it many awards and a top reputation in the gin world.

 Why is it named Beefeater?